A traffic net is an organized meeting of amateur radio operators dedicated

 QSK means I can hear you between my signals.
 In other words, you can break me during my transmissions.
 This is useful for traffic handling - it means the transmitting station does not have to repeat words, which can sometimes get tedious.
 If the receiving station doesn't get a word he can break immediately and have that word sent again.
 This makes for more efficient traffic handling.

-QTX means Keep your station open for further communications until further notice.
-In other words, don't leave net until excused by NCS, you may be required to help in some way.
+further notice.
+In other words, don't leave net until excused by NCS, you

 TRAFFIC TIPS